Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Materials and Methods

 \subsection{Proposed Methodology}

-\paragraph{Overview of the Framework} This paper proposes a novel cross-attention fusion called the DCAT model that integrates multi-scale feature extraction using EfficientNetB4 and ResNet34 backbones.
-As illustrated in Figure \ref{fig3}, the proposed architecture comprises four components: dual-branch feature extraction with EfficientNetB4 and ResNet34, hierarchical multi-scale and cross-attention fusion mechanism, refined features using enhanced CBAM attention mechanism, and classification and predictive uncertainty estimation.

-EfficientNetB4, part of the Efficient family introduced by \citet{tan2019efficientnet} in 2019 employs a compound scaling method that uniformly scales depth, width, and resolution to optimize performance with fewer parameters.
+The proposed framework is illustrated in Figure~\ref{fig3}.
+We used EfficientNetB4 and ResNet34 due to their complementary strengths in feature representations and performance efficiency trade-offs.
+EfficientNetB4, part of the Efficient family introduced in \cite{tan2019efficientnet} in 2019, employs a compound scaling method that uniformly scales depth, width, and resolution to optimize performance with fewer parameters.
 This scaling enables the network to capture fine-grained details and high-level semantic information.
-ResNet34, part of the Residual Network (ResNet) family introduced by \citet{he2016deep}, addresses the vanishing gradient problem through its residual learning framework, enabling the training of deep networks.
+ResNet34, part of the Residual Network (ResNet) family introduced in \cite{he2016deep}, addresses the vanishing gradient problem through its residual learning framework while enabling the training of deep networks.
 The architecture extracts hierarchical features, with early layers capturing low-level details and deeper layers capturing high-level semantics.
 Its residual connections make it robust to over-fitting, even with limited training data.
-Combining these architectures, the proposed model leverages their complementary strengths in feature representations.
+This contrast between the two architectures allows the proposed dual cross-attention module to exchange and integrate feature information across the two branches, thus improving representational diversity.